 Since there are worrying levels of pollution, I would recommend wearing an air filtration mask.
 I use one especially in winter since my nose gets watery in the cold wind and thus the face mask helps eliminate that issue too.
 In summer I don’t really use it much since it gets stuffy, although if I were commuting during the rush hour on a daily basis I would definitely use it all year round.

 To stay safe while cycling, you should use the bike lanes whenever provided.
 Wearing a helmet is not proven to make cycling safer, so I would only recommend it if you’re going to be doing high-speed commutes (for example going downhill from the higher parts of the city and not using bike lanes).

 You should always quickly check your bike before riding out (brakes, gears and tire pressure).
 Wearing gloves can help you get a better grip during the cold winter weather as well as the summer months when your hands can get sweaty.
 Also, make sure to wear bright and reflective clothing during low light conditions and always use lights on your bike to help you stand out as well as light up the road right ahead of you.

 Make sure you abide by the rules:

 - Bicycles must use cycle lanes, 30 kph zones or routes specifically indicated for this purpose with signage.
-When there are none of these, you may cycle on the road, or on pavements which are 5 metres wide or over, as long as there is 3 m of free space.
+When there are none of these, you may cycle on the road, or on pavements which are 5 meters wide or over, as long as there is 3 m of free space.